zerotohero-dev/sif/README.md

 I've been privately using a bunch of shell scripts for a similar purpose;
 and now I decided to make it more usable.

+// TODO: add instructions about how to build sif for those who want to contribute.

 ## Usage Examples

 TODO:// to be updated.